Lukejkw/Require/Readme.md

 All the methods stem from the calling a static assertion on the `Requires` class.
 From there, simply chain further assertion calls.
 Every method has a corresponding `And{Method}` for chaining.

 If an assertion fails, an exception is thrown.
 If not, you can assume it's valid.

-Methods are included for `object` references, `string`s and `IEnumberable`s.
-Missing something?
-See contribution guidelines.

 ### Usage